跳到主要内容

 CQRS

-The flow of simple CRUD (Create, Read, Update and Delete) applications can be described using the following steps:
+The flow of simple CRUD (Create, Read, Update and Delete) applications can be described as follows:

 1. The controllers layer handles HTTP requests and delegates tasks to the services layer.